By Jim Elliff

 2. We have chosen not to reveal the present state of the funds.
 Why?
 Because doing so can be a subtle way of asking for money.
 We do freely tell of the work of God and the trials we have faced in retrospect.
 We do make available an annual report of what God has done in retrospect.

 3. Tens of thousands of copies of our publications have been sent out around the world at our own expense.
 These items and postage have represented a significant expense of this work.
 Several foreign editions of our books have been published, often with our financial help.
-We also sell books at very low prices in order to get the message out to additional audiences through booksellers, churches, and other ministries.
-We provide Kindle and other electronic versions of several books.
-Included in the cost is a typical royalty for our authors if their books sell, which is also a matter of faith.
+Although we have to sell items on some online platforms and through booksellers, we give all our books away ordered from us, of provided in our meetings.
+We provide Kindle and other electronic versions of several books, and free pdfs of almost every item.
 Overages from these sales are very useful in overseas printing.
-We are committed to ministering with our books and audio as a priority, even if it costs us, rather than being merely a bookseller.
+We are committed to ministering with our books and audio as a priority, even if it costs us.
 Our great joy is to provide written tools that God may use to change lives.
 We hear regularly of people who have been converted or dealt with in some significant manner because of these.